michigan state university, eustace-cole house

 National and State Register of Historic Places

 Eustace-Cole Hall was built in 1888 and houses the University’s Honor College.
-It is a Shingle-style building and was in generally good condition; however, both interior and exterior work was necessary to upgrade and enhance its appearance and assure its serviceability for another 100 years.
+It is a Shingle-style building that was in generally good condition; however, both interior and exterior work was necessary to upgrade and enhance its appearance to assure its serviceability for another 100 years.

-The HopkinsBurns team, as Architects Four, designed the project which involved restoring, replacing, and/or repairing interior surface treatments, including uncovering original vaulted ceilings; replacing windows; upgrading mechanical and electrical systems; and making modifications for accessibility, including an addition to house a stairway and an elevator.
+The HopkinsBurns team, as Architects Four, designed the project, which involved restoring, replacing, and repairing interior surface treatments.
+More specifically, the team uncovered original vaulted ceilings; replaced windows; upgraded mechanical and electrical systems; and made modifications for accessibility, including an addition to house a stairway and an elevator.

-All work had to comply with the Secretary of the Interior’s Standards, which require that additions and alterations preserve historic materials that characterize the building; however, new materials must be differentiated from original ones and still remain compatible with the building’s original scale and features.
+All work had to comply with the Secretary of the Interior’s Standards, which require that additions and alterations preserve historic materials that characterize the building while differentiating new materials from the original ones, maintaining capability with the building’s original scale and features.